 On February 4, 2009, the Company's board of directors authorized a stock buyback program to repurchase up to an aggregate of \$2.0 million of its issued and outstanding common shares.
 The timing and extent of the repurchase depends upon market conditions, applicable legal requirements, and other factors.
-During the years ended December 31, 2010 and 2009, the Company repurchased 25,800 and 547,418 shares of its common stock, respectively, under the stock buyback program.
-The repurchase of 25,800 shares cost less than \$0.1 million, at a weighted average price of \$1.91 per share, for the year ended December 31, 2010.
-The repurchase of 547,418 shares cost approximately \$1.0 million, at a weighted average price of \$1.78 per share, for the year ended December 31, 2009.
-Since the inception of the program, the Company has repurchased 573,218 shares of its common stock at a cost of \$1.0 million, at a weighted average price of \$1.79 per share.
+During the years ended December 31, 2011, 2010 and 2009, the Company repurchased 9,607; 25,800 and 547,418 shares of its common stock, respectively, under the stock buyback program.
+As of December 31, 2011, an aggregate of \$1.0 million remains authorized for stock buyback under the program.

-Note 9.
+NOTE 8.
 Income Taxes

-As of December 31, 2010 and 2009, the Company had Federal and state income tax net operating loss carry forwards of \$89.3 million and \$43.3 million, respectively.
-Federal loss carry forwards begin to expire in 2011, unless previously utilized.
+As of December 31, 2011 the Company had Federal and state income tax net operating loss carry forwards of \$92.6 million and \$91.5 million, respectively.
+Federal loss carry forwards of approximately \$0.9 million expired in 2011 and approximately \$2.4 million is set to expire in 2012, unless previously utilized. the remaining federal loss carry forwards begin to expire in 2018.
 No material state loss carry forwards will expire until 2016, unless previously utilized.
-The Company also has Federal and California research and other credit carry forwards of approximately \$1.7 million and \$1.9 million, as of December 31, 2010 and 2009, respectively.
-Material Federal credits do not begin expiring until 2012, unless previously utilized.
+The Company also has Federal and California research and other credit carry forwards of approximately \$1.8 million and \$1.9 million, as of December 31, 2011 and 2010, respectively.
+Approximately \$0.2 million of the Federal credits are set to expire in 2012, unless previously utilized.
+The remaining Federal credit begin to expire in 2018.
 The California research credits have no expiration.
 Pursuant to Internal Revenue Code Sections 382 and 383, use of the Company's net operating loss and credit carry forwards may be limited because of a cumulative change in ownership greater than 50% which may have occurred or which may occur in the future.
 A valuation allowance has been recognized to offset the deferred tax assets, as realization of such assets has not met the "more likely than not" threshold required under the authoritative guidance of accounting for income taxes.